ajwl/color-blocks/README.md

 Dev mode: `npm run start` starts webpack dev server and runs webpack in watch mode.

+To get the express routing to work, start the node server in a new tab: `node server.js`

 To build: `npm run build`